FreeDSx/LDAP/docs/Server/Access-Control.md

 With no access control configured, the server applies a secure default (`AclRules::secureDefault()`).
 It configures:

 - Anonymous clients are denied.
-- Authenticated clients may perform general operations.
+- Authenticated clients may search and compare any entry.
+- Writes require a grant.
+An identity may modify its own entry, limited to a small set of personal attributes.
+- Everything else is left to the administrator, when one is configured.
 - `userPassword` can be changed only by the entry owner and the administrator, and is never returned in search results.
 - Password Modify (RFC 3062) is limited to self and the administrator.
 - Privileged controls and extended operations are limited to the administrator.